01 of 10

 06 of 10

 Canadians know how to put on a party.
-Just check out any one of these popular Canadian events and festivals to find out how hospitable a group we really are:
+Just check out any one of these popular Canadian events and festivals to find out how hospitable Canadians are.

 Continue to 7 of 10 below.